AsafKarten/JokesPrj/README.md

 # JokesPrj

-Jokes app is a social network for jokes and memes. i made this project as my finale assignment of React native cours i took doring my studies of full-stuck developer the application is builed using the following stuck client side - React native (JS)
+Jokes app is a social network for jokes and memes. i made this project as my finale assignment of React native course i took doring my studies of full-stack developer the application is built using the following stack client side - React native (JS)
 API - restfull api
 server side - .Net framework api controller (C#)